 Dempster Highway is the one to bring extra caution for motorists traveling in the Yukon.
 It is also referred to as Yukon Hwy.
 5. It is the link between the Yukon and Inuvik.
 The main danger comes from the variations in the weather conditions.
 It is these that affect the road conditions.
 The road surface consists of gravel which adds to the dangerous conditions.

 In 2016 Manitoba had to deal with a sharp increase in collisions in the Southeast section.
 One of the main highways for this section of Manitoba is the section of the Trans-Canada Highway.
 It’s called Manitoba Hwy.
 One.

 Sask. has three important provincial highways.
 These are Highway One, Eleven, and also Highway Sixteen.
 Plus, there are many other highways.
 One of these is Highway 155.
 In 2017 it made a list of Saskatchewan’s worst roads.
 There were some specific metrics that put this road in this category.
 These were poor road maintenance, inadequate signage, and traffic congestion.
 Plus a few other concerns.

 British Columbia has a large collection of different highways.
 Among them all, there have been twelve that are rated as the most dangerous.
 The most dangerous is determined by the number of fatal crashes.
-The top three highways classed as the most dangerous was Highway 1, Highway 7 and Highway 5.
+The top three highways classed as the most dangerous were Highway 1, Highway 7, and Highway 5.

 While the most notorious highway in Ontario may be Highway 401, there are several others.
 Also, there are certain sections of the highways considered riskier.
 For the 401 it is near Whites Road in Pickering.
 As well as Courtice Road near Oshawa.